mark-grimes/ReverseShell/README.md

 # ReverseShell

+N.B.
+This is a work in progress and not yet functional.

 Creates a reverse shell over a secure websocket connection, i.e. it connects securely to a server and allows the server to run commands on the client.
 Offers security such as certificate pinning.